Tigelle are one of the most classic debate of Emilia Romagna's food.

-The name tigelle refers to clay discs about 15cm large and 1.5 cm thick, built with chestnut land grinded and moulded into a wooden mould with bas-relief engravings, then dried and finally cooked.
+The name tigelle refers to clay discs about 15cm large and 1.5 cm thick, built with chestnut land ground and moulded into a wooden mould with bas-relief engravings, then dried and finally cooked.

 Today crescentina is called tigella by many, referring to the old cooking method mostly no longer applied.

-Nowadays in fact, the cooking is made in a faster manner, placing the balls of dough between two plates of metallic material, in machines specially prepared for this use.
-At home you can use aluminium moulds which contains from 4 to 7 tigelle to be affixed directly on the flame, as a normal pan.
-The mould, of course, is called "tigelliera".
+Nowadays the cooking is made in a faster manner, placing the balls of dough between two plates of a metallic material, in machines specially prepared for this use.

 Over time, tigelle have been subject to less traditional but very tasty unions like cold cuts, cheese, jams or chocolate creams for dessert.